ava-labs/hypersdk/docs/tutorials/morpheusvm/3_testing.md

 }
 ```

-Finally, we implement the network configuration required for our VM integrationt
+Finally, we implement the network configuration required for our VM integration
 tests:

 ```go